-In conjunction with our January 20, 2004 acquisition of the Energy Transfer Company operations, one of the assets we acquired consisted of all of the rights under the Bossier Pipeline and its related transportation contracts.
+In conjunction with our January 20, 2004 acquisition of the Energy Transfer Company operations, one of the assets we acquired consisted of all of the rights related to the Bossier Pipeline and its transportation contracts.
 At the time of the Energy Transfer Transaction, efforts had been initiated to construct the Bossier Pipeline, a 78-mile pipeline connecting natural gas supplies in east Texas to Energy Transfer Company's Katy Pipeline.
 The Bossier Pipeline had been designed to provide east Texas producers with additional capacity to transport natural gas from the Barnett Shale in north central Texas and the Bossier Sand, and from other formations experiencing increased drilling activity.
-At the time of the Energy Transfer Transaction, three separate natural gas transportation contracts, previously referred to as the "Bossier Contracts," had already been secured which committed volumes of approximately 400 MMcf/d.
-In accordance with the terms of the Bossier Contracts, La Grange Energy qualified to begin receiving payments at the time the Bossier Pipeline became operational and met certain criteria relating to transportation of the natural gas committed under those contracts.
+At the time of the Energy Transfer Transaction, three separate natural gas transportation contracts, referred to as the "Bossier Contracts", had already been secured which committed volumes of approximately 400 MMcf/d.
+In accordance with the terms of the Bossier Contracts, La Grange Energy qualifies to begin receiving payments at the time the Bossier Pipeline becomes operational and meets certain criteria relating to transportation of the natural gas committed under those contracts.
 This qualification to receive payments has been described as the period in time when the Bossier Pipeline becomes "commercially operational."
-The Bossier Pipeline is projected to become commercially operational by mid-calendar year of 2004.
+The Bossier Pipeline is projected to become commercially operational in June 2004.

-At the time of our signing of definitive agreements in November 2003, the value of the Bossier Pipeline and the existing Bossier Contracts was estimated to be approximately \$125 million of the total purchase price paid for the Energy Transfer Company operations.
-However, the future value of the Bossier Pipeline to the partnership exceeded that amount and provided an opportunity for increased value from other contracts that could be secured as the Bossier Pipeline's capacity was met.
-Rather than issuing additional class D units for the Bossier Pipeline, the owners of La Grange Energy agreed to accept a newly created class of limited partner interests called special units, that did not receive any distributions until such time as the Bossier Pipeline became commercially operational, or in other words the time at which the partnership or its affiliates begin receiving payments under the Bossier Contracts.
+At the time of our signing of definitive agreements in November 2003 with respect to the Energy Transfer Transaction, the value of the Bossier Pipeline and the existing Bossier Contracts was estimated to account for approximately \$125 million of the total purchase price paid for the Energy Transfer Company operations.
+However, we believe the future value of the Bossier Pipeline to the partnership exceeded that amount and provided an opportunity for increased value from other contracts that could be secured as the Bossier Pipeline's capacity was met.
+Rather than issuing additional class D units for the Bossier Pipeline, the owners of La Grange Energy agreed to accept a newly created class of limited partner interests called special units, that do not receive any distributions until such time as the Bossier Pipeline becomes commercially operational, or in other words the time at which the partnership or its affiliates begin receiving payments under the Bossier Contracts.

 Upon closing the Energy Transfer Transaction, we issued 3,742,515 special units to La Grange Energy.
-The number of common units to be issued was determined by dividing the approximate \$125 million value for the Bossier Pipeline by the common unit price determined under the contract.
-The total value of the special units issued to La Grange Energy, their issuance price, and the terms of the special units were approved by the special committee of the Board of Directors of our general partner.
+The number of common units to be issued was determined by dividing the approximate \$125 million value for the Bossier Pipeline and existing Bossier Contracts by the common unit price of \$33.40 determined under the contract.
+The total value of the special units issued to La Grange Energy, their issuance price, and the terms of the special units were approved by the special committee of our board of directors.
 As part of the inducement to La Grange Energy to accept special units in lieu of additional class D units (or common units if it had insisted on obtaining shareholder approval), we agreed, within six months of the closing of the Energy Transfer Transaction, to solicit the approval of our common unitholders to approve the conversion of the special units to an equal number of common units at the time the Bossier Pipeline becomes commercially operational.
 We are now asking our common unitholders for approval of this conversion.